 2. Find or create an Ideal Study Environment: (Avoid distractions)

 Find an ideal study environment for yourself.
-Some students study in a quiet place with no distractions, while others prefer to learn in a group.
+Some students study in a quiet place without distractions, while others prefer to learn in a group.

 Whichever environment you choose, make sure that it is one where you can focus and avoid distractions.